Romantic Sausalito Restaurants

 Farley Bar — (Fort Baker) Converted from the old Officers’ facilities at Fort Baker, the setting, drinks and food (from its sibling Murray Circle restaurant next door) will take you back in time and make this one of the most romantic Sausalito restaurants… even with limited bar seating.
 There are nights when it may get too noisy to talk easily if there’s a group event at Cavallo Point, but it’s a unique setting where they succeeded in keeping the feeling of gravitas.
 It’s too small to feel like the Raffles Hotel “Long Bar” in Singapore (which I found disappointing once we got past the gorgeous exterior of the building), the Ritz Hotel Bar in Paris (where the host would have been more comfortable if I had been wearing an Armani suit) or Harry’s Bar in Venice (which was wonderful, as expected), but still a fun romantic spot.

 Lighthouse Cafe — (Caledonia St. and New Town) I think that breakfast can be one of the most romantic times of day, and this Sausalito landmark does in fact have its own lighthouse on the roof that goes back for generations.
 Nothing fancy, and just a few booths, tables and a counter here, but it’s good food served by local folks.
-It’s a Danish diner, and it turns out that if you or your date speak Danish (or Swedish) they will speak it with you, as I discovered during one breakfast with friends visiting from northern Europe.
+It’s a Danish diner, and it turns out that if you or your date speak Danish (or Swedish) on many days they will speak it with you, as I discovered during one breakfast with friends visiting from northern Europe.
 Perfect for romantic Vikings!

 Pelican Inn — (Muir Beach) Located to the west near the coast of the Pacific Ocean in Muir Beach (which shares Sausalito’s Zip Code, so we include it here), this English pub style restaurant and small hotel is both a romantic stop for lunch or dinner and a gathering spot for its West Marin community.
 The drive “over the hill” takes less than half an hour, with spectacular scenery (and twisty roads) along the way.